Platt College's New Campus as of September 12, 2022

 The Admissions Process at Platt College is simple and can be completed in 5 steps.
 We are here to guide you along every step of the way.

-Attend a mandatory Information Session by scheduling a campus visit.
+Attend an Information Session by scheduling a campus visit.

 Complete online application and pay a non-refundable $75.00 application charge online before taking a scheduled entrance test or submitting official SAT or ACT scores.